brklyn8900/learnkoinos/docs/M6/3_modify.md

 - _symbol: string = "TKN";
 - _decimals: u32 = 8;
 ```
-Once you've made all your changes, build and debug your project with the following command:
+Once you've made all your changes, update the token name in the unit test file located in `token/assembly/__tests__/token.spec.ts.` Search for the term `Token` and replace with your token name.
+Similarly, search for the term `TKN` and replace it with your token symbol.

+Next, build and debug your project with the following command from the `assembly/token` directory.

 ```
 yarn build:debug